Text Link

 • Dependency on tube feeding or supplements for nutrition.

-ARFID, while sharing similar characteristics to anorexia nervosa and bulimia nervosa, differs because the avoidance and restriction of food is not motivated by body image concerns.
+While sharing similar characteristics to anorexia nervosa and bulimia nervosa, this type of eating disorder is unique, as the avoidance and restriction of food is not motivated by body image concerns.
 A person with ARFID will avoid eating due to an aversion to food, fears of immediate harm occurring from eating certain foods, or a general disinterest in food.6

 What is ARFID?